Contact Us for a Free Consultation (213) 542-0979

 However, not filling out the form also carries its own set of risks.
 If you choose not to disclose your gun ownership, the court will receive information from the probation department about any guns registered in your name in Los Angeles County.
 If you're found to have guns, the Judge may authorize a search of your home by the probation officer.

 I have one client who had a bunch of guns registered to him.
-So, we actually continued the case before he pled so that we could set all his guns up because he could transfer his guns.
-He has to fill out the transfer paperwork because as soon as they spot that you've got guns — in today's political climate related to guns and guns used and now you're a convicted felon — they're going to be looking to try to get you in trouble somehow.
+So, we actually continued the case before he pled so that we could set up all his guns because he could transfer his guns.
+He has to fill out the transfer paperwork because, as soon as they spot that you've got guns, in today's political climate related to guns and guns used, and now you're a convicted felon, they're going to be looking to try to get you in trouble somehow.

 Don't Risk a Probation Violation